 Special Session Proposal (BIC-TA 2018)

-“Brain Storm Optimization Algorithms”
+(1) Special Session on “Brain Storm Optimization Algorithms”

 The Brain Storm Optimization (BSO) algorithm is a new kind of swarm intelligence algorithm, which is based on the collective behaviour of human being, that is, the brainstorming process.
 There are two major operations involved in BSO, i.e., convergent operation and divergent operation.
 A “good enough” optimum could be obtained through recursive solution divergence and convergence in the search space.
 The designed optimization algorithm will naturally have the capability of both convergence and divergence.